ToF-/Domain/README.md

 ```
 Again, `<$>` is used instead of `$`: since `transactions` is bound to an `Either Message [Transaction]` value, we have to map `summarize` to its value instead of just applying it.

+## Conclusion

+In this blog post, we went from a naïve haskell program doing IOs, to a less naïve implementation that deals with exceptions and failures, while trying to keep the program flow simple and the amount of boiler plate to a minimum.
+I hope you enjoyed it and learned from it.
+I would greatly appreciate feedback!
+You can write me at cthibauttof@gmail.com or send me a direct message on Twitter: @ToF_.

+The distinct versions of the program can be found on [github](https://github.com/ToF-/Domain)